- Best practices, Digital design services

 Key actions:

 Many businesses wait until the site is up and running before thinking about SEO, but the best results come when it’s part of the plan from the very beginning.
-Implement SEO as a part of architecture, URL design, internal linking, and structured data.
+For larger organizations, incorporating enterprise SEO principles into the initial architecture, URL design, and internal linking is essential for managing a high volume of pages effectively.
 Plan category taxonomy and filters to avoid duplicate content and crawl waste.
 Implement breadcrumb and product schema, then validate in Search Console.

 When SEO is built into the foundation of your site, it becomes easier to optimize each element for better visibility.
 This includes everything from clean URLs and keyword-rich content to mobile-friendly design and fast load times.